-How to set up the GravityZone integration with Amazon EC2 using cross-accounts
+How to set up the GravityZone integration with Amazon EC2 using a cross-account role

 Bitdefender Security for Amazon Web Services is a security solution designed for cloud infrastructures and integrated with GravityZone Cloud Control Center.
 A comprehensive solution, Bitdefender Security for AWS protects Amazon EC2 instances running Windows and Linux operating systems.